thecredibleway/thecredibleway-com/docs/faq/questions/would-a-loving-god-send-good-people-to-hell.md

 The reality is that people choose to remain outside of God's grace when they reject Jesus. **God doesn't send people to hell; He allows them to make a choice**.
 Those who choose to reject Jesus essentially choose a path that leads to eternal separation from Him.
-But even in this, God's love is evident, for He allows people to have free will, and He did not create robots. **He gave humans the gift of free will - the capacity to love, obey and trust Him or to rebel.**
+But even in this, God's love is evident, for He allows people to have free will and He did not create robots. **He gave humans the gift of free will - the capacity to love, obey and trust Him or to rebel.**
 This freedom was necessary for a genuine relationship, because love that is not freely given is not love at all.
 What if you forced your spouse to love you?
 Would that be genuine love?
-No, because genuine love for a spouse requires a choice of free will to say *yes* to one, and *no* to all others.
+No, because genuine love for a spouse requires a choice of free will to say *yes* to one and *no* to all others.

 ## The Question of Good People and Hell